OpenSurv/OpenSurv/README.md

 - On the freshly installed operating system, log in as a user and git clone this repository:
   - `git clone https://github.com/opensurv/opensurv`
 - Move into the folder `cd opensurv`
-- OPTIONAL: checkout a specific branch, for example `git checkout v4_latest`, if you want to override the default version on master
+- OPTIONAL: checkout a specific branch, for example `git checkout v1_latest`, if you want to override the default version
 - Run `sudo ./install.sh`
 - Enjoy the demo showcase